Sermon | Romans 12:9-10 | How to Love Like Jesus

 Put up with each other in spite of faults and flaws.

 We all have family members who are EGRs – Extra Grace Required.
 They are selfish, rude, unreliable, needy, they have all kinds of problems, but we put up with them.
 We don’t abandon them.
 We don’t write them off.
 We don’t reject them.
-We continue to love them and care for them.
+We continue to love them and care for them because they are family.

 That’s what it should be like in the church.
 When someone in the church fails, or hurts us, or lets us down, we shouldn’t reject them; we shouldn’t abandon them; we should continue to love and care for them.
 We should put up with them and forgive them.